vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 Arrays of floating-point numeric values can be compared element-wise for equivalence using the [`numpy.isclose`](https://numpy.org/doc/stable/reference/generated/numpy.isclose.html) utility function.

 The algorithm is controlled by two parameters.
-First, relative tolerance (the `rtol` argument) is a property of the ML workflow (the precision of the default numeric data type, plus the order of "mathematical complexity" of transformations).
+First, relative tolerance (the `rtol` argument) is a workflow property (the precision of the default numeric data type, plus the order of "mathematical complexity" of transformations).
-Second, absolute tolerance (the `atol` argument) is a property of the dataset.
+Second, absolute tolerance (the `atol` argument) is a dataset property.

 The XGBoost algorithm is based on `float32` data type, which limits the relative tolerance to about `1E-6 ..
 1E-7` range.